gkapfham/pyohio2021-presentation/slides.md

 Type annotations tell both tools and developers about the kind of data stored in a variable.
 If you are like me, then you might have found that these annotations are terribly intimidating.
-However, I kept using type annotations in several of my recent Python projects and now I find them to be tremendously informative!
+However, I kept us¡ng type annotations in several of my recent Python projects and now I find them to be tremendously informative!

 I don't always add type annotations to my programs and, of course, I still get